immunogenomics/ra_ipf_cellatlas/README.md

 We focus on rheumatoid arthritis-associated interstitial lung disease (RA-ILD), and its similarities and differences with idiopathic pulmonary fibrosis (IPF) and other lung-related phenotypes.

-This site is maintained by  a("Dr. Fan Zhang.", href = "mailto:fanzhang@broadinstitute.org").
+This site is maintained by Fan Zhang.
 Please contact us if you have any questions, requests, or comments on the analysis and results.